Holly Black

 Holly Black (born November 10, 1971) is an American writer and editor best known for her children's and young adult fiction.
 Her most recent work is the New York Times bestselling young adult Folk of the Air series.
 She is also well known for The Spiderwick Chronicles, a series of children's fantasy books she created with writer and illustrator Tony DiTerlizzi, and her debut trilogy of young adult novels officially called the Modern Faerie Tales.
-Black has won a Nebula Award and a Newbery Honor.
+Black has won a Nebula Award, a Newbery Honor, and a Mythopoeic Award.
 The Spiderwick Chronicles was adapted into a 2008 film and into a 2023 television series, for which Black received a nomination for the Children's and Family Emmy Award for Outstanding Young Teen Series.

 Early life and education

 Black was born in West Long Branch, New Jersey in 1971, and during her early years her family lived in a "decrepit Victorian house."
 She graduated from Shore Regional High School in 1990.
 Black graduated with a B.A. in English from The College of New Jersey in 1994.
 She worked as a production editor on medical journals including The Journal of Pain while studying at Rutgers University.
 She considered becoming a librarian as a backup career, but writing drew her away.
 She edited and contributed to the role-playing culture magazine d8 in 1996.
 Some of the inspiration to write young-adult fiction came from authors such as Garth Nix, Tamora Pierce and Francesca Lia Block.
 In regards to the fairy tale aspect of her work, she was inspired by creators such as Tanith Lee, Angela Carter, Terri Windling, Ellen Datlow, Pamela Dean, Ellen Kushner, Charles de Lint and Emma Bull.

 In 1999, she married her high school sweetheart, Theo Black, an illustrator and web designer.
-In 2008, she was described as residing in Amherst, Massachusetts.
+In 2008, she resided in Amherst, Massachusetts.